Visualization enhances Problem Solving in multi-Qubit Systems: Methods

 \subsection{Eye-Tracking}

-In this study, eye tracking is used to identify the cognitive processes associated with increased performance and changes in cognitive load with visualization.
-Commonly used metrics are average fixation duration and number of transitions between different areas of interest~\cite{ALEMDAG2018413,LIU2025105263}.
-We argue that the former is necessary for visualization to have any effect, if it is not being used, which makes it a suitable variable to moderate performance increases.
+In this study, eye-tracking is used to identify the cognitive processes associated with increased performance and changes in cognitive load with visualization.
+Commonly used metrics are the average fixation duration and the number of transitions between different areas of interest~\cite{ALEMDAG2018413,LIU2025105263}.
+We argue that the former is necessary for visualization to have any effect if it is not being used.
+This makes it a suitable variable to moderate performance increases.
 The latter is used to represent integrative cognitive processes or as a proxy for mental schemata construction~\cite{https://doi.org/10.1111/jcal.12396}.
-More explicitly, the duration of fixation of visualization resembles engagement with the visualization during all cognitive processes, whereas the number of transitions is a measure of integration processes~\cite{https://doi.org/10.1111/jcal.13051}.
+More explicitly, the duration of fixation on visualization resembles engagement with the visualization during all cognitive processes, whereas the number of transitions is a measure of integration processes~\cite{https://doi.org/10.1111/jcal.13051}.
 By assessing the dependency of the number of transitions on performance difference with and without visualization, we can determine whether cognitive integration strategies are associated with increases in performance.

-The tasks were displayed on a 22-inch computer screen with a Full HD resolution.
+The tasks were displayed on a 22-inch computer screen with Full HD resolution.
 Eye movements were recorded with a Tobii Pro Nano Eye tracker.
-Fixations were identified using the Identification by Velocity Treshold (I-VT) algorithm with thresholds of $8500^\circ/s^2$ (acceleration) and $30^\circ/s$ (velocity).
-Fixation on the \ac{dn} following a fixation on the corresponding visualization or vice-versa was counted as a transition.
-Before the learning unit, we performed a nine-point calibration for each participant and repeated until it was sufficiently accurate.
+Fixations were identified using the Identification by Velocity Threshold (I-VT) algorithm (see \cite{10.1145/355017.355028}) with thresholds of $8500^\circ/s^2$ (acceleration) and $30^\circ/s$ (velocity).
+Any eye movements above these thresholds would be considered saccades and were not analyzed in this work.
+Fixation on the \ac{dn} following a fixation on the corresponding visualization, or vice versa, was counted as a transition.
+Before the learning unit, we performed a nine-point calibration for each participant and repeated it until it was sufficiently accurate.

+The resolution of the eye-tracker is not suitable to reliably differentiate between fixations on specific features of the visualization or the symbolic notation, so \acf{aoi} were placed spanning the whole respective symbolic or visual representations.
+Fixations on these \ac{aoi} were counted in intervals of $\sim\SI{16.66}{\milli\second}$ and summed up to a total fixation duration for each representation, while subsequent fixations on a symbolic \ac{aoi} and the corresponding visualization (or vice-versa) were counted as transitions.
+Figure \ref{fig:eye_tracking_aois} shows an example of \ac{aoi} placement on the different elements of a task with a gaze map of a participant solving the question shown in Figure \ref{fig:main_example}, and the transitions that the participant made.